redhat-cop/ocp4-prereqs-validator/README.md

 ### How to use it

-These roles were tested in a RHEL 8 and Ansible 2.8.
+These roles were tested in a RHEL 8 server and Ansible 2.8.

 ### Prepare workstation